 I was excited to meet the athletes, for sure: Lisa Leslieshe's an amazing person; Brandy Chastainwhat she's done for United States women's soccer is remarkable; T.O. was super fun to be around.
 It was cool because I was meeting a lot of people that I felt like I already knew, you know?
 You said before that the atmosphere was very competitive.
 How did Bode take going down to the freestyle skier?
 Was he all right with it?

 Yeah, for sure.
 The advantage that we, as female athletes, had was that all the male celebrities were also pretty good athletes.
 David Charvet was a really good athlete, and so was Julio Iglesias, Jr. And My partner was [Maksim Chmerkovskiy] great.
 All the male celebrities were great athletes.
 And the female celebrities were more models.
 Bode had a great teammate, and he was scheming every way he could.
 He's actually a phenomenal athlete.
 He absolutely smoked the obstacle course.
 I think he would have beaten Terrel Owens through it.
+I'm sure that he's a phenomenal athlete.
+I've seen him ski.
+And he's strong enough to hold on where nobody else can.
+So that's pretty strong.

 Yeah.
 That's for sure.
 I like that quote.
 He definitely is.
 As this this year's champions, will you and Mr. Chmerkovskiy have the opportunity to defend your title on the next season of The Superstars?